 Should folding of the sail not reduce enough speed, you should use the trysail and storm jib (storm sails).
 Storm sails are small, but the sails are perfectly proportioned for high winds.
 Newer boats have the trysail attached to the boom, with the storm jib set forward of the mast – this keeps the boat balanced.

 When facing a storm, there are two possible scenarios – avoid it or head for more space in the open ocean.
 Storms these days hardly ever arrive unexpectedly due to technological advances and satellite tracked weather patterns.
 There is a clear danger in being caught up by the storm should you decide to avoid it.
 And with less maneuvering space, there is a chance of being blown on shore the closer you find yourself to land.
 The rule of thumb is to stay away from land and to sail away from the storm – looking for a clear path.

 There are numerous storm tactics to choose from, and all with the same purpose.
 Tactics aim to lessen the strain and fight it takes to get one of the boat’s ends to point towards the waves.
 There is no one storm tactic that works for all boats in every storm.

 Sailing with storm sails is one option as the sails provide enough power to allow you to steer and gain control in the waves.
 You can also try to steer the boat ahead of the storm towards the waves.
 However, you will need a lot of space and constantly steer into the waves.

-Ultimately, the best tactic or way to sail through a storm is to avoid it entirely… Storms are cold, wet, miserable and highly dangerous out at sea.
+Ultimately, the best tactic or way to sail through a storm is to avoid it entirely… Storms are cold, wet, miserable, and highly dangerous out at sea.
 It is a truly unforgettable experience but does not confuse a sense of adventure out on the seas with a dangerous situation.
-Never comprise on the safety of your crew, passengers and yourself.
+Never comprise the safety of your crew, passengers, and yourself.